 Do I need to upload documentation (contracts, confirmation letters, etc.) of my lost revenue opportunities?

-No, unfortunately you can only apply for one grant in this fiscal year (FY20).
+No, unfortunately you can only apply for one grant in this fiscal year (FY21).

-The guidelines say the income I reported earning as an individual artist and/or as an individual teaching artist, humanist, scientist in my most recent tax return needs to represent more than 25% of my total income from all sources.
+The guidelines say the income I reported earning as an individual artist and/or as an individual teaching artist, humanist, scientist needs to represent more than 25% of my total income from all sources.
 Should that 25% be calculated as gross earnings before expenses or profit after expenses?

 Gross before expenses.